rustls/rustls/ROADMAP.md

   do not require this, the same kinds of issues can apply here, and we should consider implementing limits for TLS over TCP as well. rustls/rustls#755

+## Past priorities

+Delivered in 0.21:

+* **Support IP Address Certificates**.
+  There are some popular use cases where applications want TLS certificates for services that don’t have their own host name, relying on the IP address directly instead.
+I've heard from one customer that this is common in Kubernetes deployments. rustls/rustls#184

+* **Implement RFC 8446 Appendix C.4 in session cache**.
+  TLS clients should use session tickets at most once for resumption.
+Without this, TLS clients may be tracked across connections through reuse of session tickets.
+  Requires changes of the internal APIs to the session caching infrastructure. rustls/rustls#466

+* **Improve Client Certificate Authentication Support**.
+  Rustls and webpki currently do not provide access to client information supplied as part of the certificate, and there’s no infrastructure to deal with revocation checks. rustls/rustls-ffi#87